malcolmlett/malcolmlett.github.io/Awareness-of-Thought-is-not-the-mystery.md

 * Limited scope - only some things lead to experience
 * Mirroring - experience exactly mirrors the data passing through a particular catchment area within the brain
 * Measured - experience is like an act of taking a measurement of data at a particular point

+(tbd: properties also discussed in [A Theory of Experience]